 Helical rigid inclusions are often cost-effective when compared to piling or other traditional ground improvement techniques.
 Our patented helical rigid inclusion ground improvement system controls settlement of shallow foundations by transferring a majority of the loads through weak, compressible strata to a firm bearing layer below.

 Cyntech’s engineers design the helical rigid inclusion (HRI) specific to the soil conditions, loads, and settlement criteria of the project.

 Traditional stone column or rigid inclusion methods are often technically challenging to execute because they require highly skilled crews and specialized machinery.
 Additionally, they are labor, and equipment intensive as large machinery typically leads to more elaborate working platform requirements.
 As a result, they are often more costly and time-consuming while also being prone to quality or performance issues.

 Helical Rigid Inclusions are screwed into the soil to the predetermined (design) bearing strata by rotating the steel shafts with the torque motor attached to a common excavator/rig.
-With smaller equipment, reduced manhours and installation rates of over 2000 linear feet per day, HRIs can reduce your costs and schedule.
+With smaller equipment, reduced manhours, and installation rates of over 2000 linear feet per day, HRIs can reduce your costs and schedule.

 On completion, the top of the HRI is incorporated into the Load Transfer Platform (LTP) via the inclusion cap plate.
-The HRI spacing and load resistance, the LTP, and the inclusion cap are all configured in the manner which the best suited for the project’s unique situation and performance (settlement) requirements.
+The HRI spacing and load resistance, the LTP, and the inclusion cap are all configured in the manner which is best suited for the project’s unique situation and performance (settlement) requirements.
 Torque is monitored during every HRI’s installation to ensure predictable and consistent settlement and load capacity.